 In South Florida, college students are organizing campus events to commemorate World Food Day in partnership with the international relief and development organization Food For The Poor.

-Honduras Fishing Villages
+FFP Fishing Villages